ger6-illini/rfc_finder/README.md

 python update_corpus.py
 ```

 4. Install the Chrome extension as indicated in [this link](https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked).
-The extension directory is same as the project folder where you cloned the repo, e.g., `rfc-finder`.
+The extension directory is same as the project folder where you cloned the repo, e.g., `rfc-finder/`.
 If you face an issue where Chrome cannot upload the extension folder because there is a subfolder with a name starting with `__`, please go and delete the subfolder called `__pycache__`, and try again.
 This folder contains bytecode-compiled versions of the Python RFC Finder programs created by the Python interpreter and will be regenerated next time the programs need to run.

 ## How to Use